hupili/python-for-data-and-media-communication-gitbook/notes-week-00.md

 * Notebooks can be shared with others using email, Dropbox, GitHub and the Jupyter Notebook Viewer.
 * Your code can produce rich, interactive output: HTML, images, videos, LaTeX, and custom MIME types.

-You can check out our [tutorial](/module-jupyter.md) for how to install Jupyter environment and use Jupyter notebook, though, it's still in improvement satge.
+You can check out our [tutorial](/module-jupyter.md) for how to install Jupyter environment and use Jupyter notebook, though, it's still in improvement stage.

 #### [Nbviewer](http://nbviewer.jupyter.org/)

 Nbviewer creates a simple way to view and share Jupyter Notebooks.
-You just need to copy the link of one Jupyter notebook and paste in nbviewer.
+You just need to copy the link of one Jupyter notebook and paste in Nbviewer.
 ![notebook link](/assets/Chapter0-jupyter%20notebook%20link.jpg)

 ![nbviewer](/assets/Chapter0-nbviewer.png)

-#### Why we should preview Jupyter notebook on NBviewer
+#### Why we should preview Jupyter notebook on Nbviewer

 Usually, we can directly preview a Python notebook on GitHub.
 However, GitHub prohibits Javascript execution for security reasons.
 If you have interactive chart, e.g. `echart`, `plotly`, those will not render on GitHub.
 Nbviewer supports javascript and it is the first free online tool to preview Python notebook, so we recommend it.
 For concrete examples of dynamic charts, here is an [example](http://nbviewer.jupyter.org/github/data-projects-archive/201804-Air-Crash/blob/master/Final%20Project%20-%20Airplane%20crash/A%20Brief%20report%20Airplane%20crash%20worldwide.ipynb) from students' last year.
 The last interactive map *flight path* can not be shown directly in GitHub, that's why we need Nbviewer.